jakeogh/dnsgate/README.md

-  --cache-expire INTEGER   seconds until a cached remote file is re-downloaded (defaults to 24 hours) --dest-ip TEXT           IP to redirect blocked connections to (defaults to 127.0.0.1) --show-config            print config information to stderr --install-help           show commands to configure dnsmasq or /etc/hosts (note: this does nothing else) --debug                  print debugging information to stderr --verbose                print more information to stderr --help                   Show this message and exit.
+  --cache-expire INTEGER   seconds until a cached remote file is re-downloaded (defaults to 24 hours) --dest-ip TEXT           IP to redirect blocked connections to (defaults to 127.0.0.1) --show-config            print config information to stderr --install-help           show commands to configure dnsmasq or /etc/hosts (does nothing else) --debug                  print debugging information to stderr --verbose                print more information to stderr --help                   Show this message and exit.